coworking/member-terms-of-service/ToS.md

 ## Our Mission Statement:

 The Participants [people, coworkers, groups and community] of the Space located at [address] cannot be pigeon holed by job titles or industry sectors.
 We have a wider curiosity.

 We are a gathering of people finding a way of working better together (both offline and on) focused on inspiration, participation and learning through doing.
 Anything can happen, the environments and space(s) change.

 * * *

-Participants share a fundamental optimism, a spirit of liberty in action, encouragement and enlightenment – where many people would see problems, Participants see opportunities for positive change, and they wish to take on the personal responsibility for making things happen.
-Inspiring anyone, to help everyone.
-Using creative intelligence to solve real problems.
+Participants share a fundamental optimism, a spirit of liberty in action, encouragement and enlightenment.
+Where many people would see problems, Participants see opportunities for positive change, and they wish to take on the personal responsibility for making things happen.

+We work to inspiring anyone to help everyone.
+We use creative intelligence to solve real problems.

-Your Responsibilities [see Terms Of Use & Participation pages 2 to 5] The Space is quite different to your average working environment.
-We're not a serviced or staffed space.
+## Your Responsibilities [see Terms Of Use & Participation pages 2 to 5]

+The Space is quite different to your average working environment.
+We're not a serviced office.
 In order to keep things ticking over nicely here are some essentials we ask everyone to be mindful of when using the space.

-Participation is an extreme sport.
+* Participation is an extreme sport.
 You break or lose it, you replace it.

-Equipment and Professional Liability is your own responsibility (our insurance can’t cover it).
+* Equipment and Professional Liability is your own responsibility (our insurance cannot cover it).

-Cleaning up, emptying bins & recycling are everyone's responsibility.
+* Cleaning up after yourself, emptying bins & recycling are everyone's responsibility.
+We work together to keep the Space we're proud of presentable.

-Washing tea towels & cleaning toilets are everyone's responsibility.

-Do leave the spaces as you found them, or in better shape (decoration is welcomed).
+* Do leave the spaces as you found them, or in better shape (decoration is welcomed).

-Anyone who behaves in an antisocial manner will be asked to leave.
+* Anyone who behaves in an manner that is destructive to the Space or the Participants may be asked to leave.

-Be responsible and respectful with your internet usage.
+* Be responsible and respectful with your internet usage.
 No bit-torrent or PrOn.

-Respect other peoples privacy, confidentiality, safety, property and data.
+* Respect other peoples privacy, confidentiality, safety, property and data.

-If a key-holder asks you to leave you must skedaddle.
+* The last remaining keyholder must ask a non-keyholder to leave at the end of the night, and non-keyholders must respect

-Your Needs and Rights [see Terms Of Use & Participation pages 2 to 5] Full-Time Participant with Space access KeyCode    (£125 pcm)    [ Yes / No ] Part-Time Participant with 2days per week Space access    (£60 pcm)    [ Yes / No ] Community Participant with 8hrs per week Space access    (£30 pcm)    [ Yes / No ] Other type of Participant        […………………………………………………………………………………………]
+## Your Needs and Rights [see Terms Of Use & Participation pages 2 to 5]

-If made possible in future, would access beyond 10am-6pm Monday-Friday help you?    [ Yes / No ] Will you require Public Liability Insurance and Risk Assessments?    [ Yes / No ] Will you be using the Space as a postal address?    [ Yes / No ] Will you be using the Space as a trading address?    [ Yes / No ] I understand that I am NOT permitted to use the Space as a registered address    [ Yes ]
+[Include Membership Options and what they include]

-Terms Of Use & Participation
+## Terms Of Use & Participation

-1. Parties to this Agreement
+### 1. Parties to this Agreement

+i.
 You, the Participant

-"Insert Organisation Name"
+ii.
+[Insert Organization Name]
+The registered address is [Insert address].
+[Insert additional registration/identifying information of the organization]
-The registered address is "Insert address".
-Companies House number "Insert #".
-"Insert Organisation Name" can also be found on the regulator register at: "Insert CiC Reguator Reference" Information about the Space and its Participants will develop online at: http://coFWD.org.
+Information about the Space and its Participants will develop online at: [http://yourdomain.org].

-2. Participation Types, Rates and Responsibilities The Space will provide all Participants with the following Services:
+### 2. Participation Types, Rates and Responsibilities

+The Space will provide all Participants with the following Services:
 Internet access
 Tea/coffee making facilities